skp-iisc/qtm-dft-bands/README.md

-# qtm-dft-bands
+# QTM DFT Bands

-DFT band structures and others calculated using Quantum MASALA.
-Benchmarks using Quantum ESPRESSO band structures.
+DFT band structures and others are calculated using Quantum MASALA.
+Benchmarks are done using Quantum ESPRESSO band structures.